Chapter Council Meeting

 Christie Joins Ranks of Republican Party Primary Union-Bashers (again)

 Teachers Unions “Deserve a Punch in the Face”

 New Jersey Governor Chris Christie recently sought attention by singling out teachers’ unions as worthy of violence and destruction.
 In an effort to portray himself as a tough union-buster a la Scott Walker and to fuel a rise out of the bottom-dwellers of Republican presidential hopefuls, Christie recently called teachers’ unions the “single most destructive force in public education.”
 Christie claimed that teachers’ unions care nothing for students but care solely about higher wages and benefits for themselves.
 Forgetting that virtually all members of teachers’ unions chose to pursue low-paying and often derided careers working with children, Christie also ignored the oft-stated actual goals of the NEA and AFT: that America needs to invest heavily in creating a strong educational system, that we need to diminish the role of standardized testing and scripted curricula, that we need smaller classrooms, and that the poorly disguised move to privatize education is dangerous to all American students.

-The scariest issue here revolves not around Christie’s vacuous claims but rather on the fact that he represents the views of an increasingly large, misinformed, and wealthy right wing.
+The scariest issue here revolves not around Christie’s vacuous claims but rather on the fact that he represents the views of an increasingly large, misinformed, and wealthy demographic that is openly hostile toward the very notion of unions.
 Read more HERE.